NorfairKing/smos/smos-docs-site/content/pages/directories.markdown

 ## The Workflow directory

-SMOS files can be everywhere on your disk, however the `smos-query` executable which used to generate reports and gather information will consult only the *workflow* directory.
+SMOS files can be anywhere on your disk.
+However the `smos-query` executable which is used to generate reports and gather information will consult only the *workflow* directory.
 The default value is `~/workflow`.

 ## The projects directory

-Within the workflow directory, projects will be stored in seperate files within the projects directory.
+Within the workflow directory, projects will be stored in separate files within the projects directory.
 The default value is `~/workflow/projects`.
 If the workflow directory is reconfigured, the projects directory will still be within the workflow directory by default.